sumankr001/level_1-py/README.md

-# DSA level 1 in python
+# This is where 0 to 1 starts
-This is level 1 milestone which are fundamental for algorithmic problem solving.
+This is level 1 milestone which are ideal for foundational algorithmic solution.